top of page

 Step 1: Assess Current Culture

-Before launching a workshop, it is crucial to assess the current organizational culture.
+Before launching a workshop, it is crucial to assess the current organisational culture.
 This can be done through surveys, interviews, or focus groups.
 Understanding the existing culture will help identify areas that need attention.

 Step 2: Define Objectives